MurielGordon/sip-from-flask/lessons_learned.md

 > "No file type" -- inescapable outcome regardless of type of file added, no file added.
 - Fix: added **app = Flask(__name__)** under the import code block.
 > "RuntimeError: This session is unavailable because no secret key was set.
 Set the secret_key on the application to something unique and secret."
-- Generated secret key in terminal using the following commands:
+- Fix: Generated secret key in terminal using the following commands:
 - >python3
 - >import os
 - >os.urandom(12)